DiscordSenseii/Aka/README.md

-glasses | Girls that wear glasses, uwu~ hentai | Sends a random vanilla hentai imageURL~ netorare | Wow, I won't even question your fetishes. maid | Maids, Maid Uniforms, etc, you know what maids are :3 masturbation | Solo Queue in CSGO! orgy | Group Lewd Acts
+glasses | Girls that wear glasses, uwu~ hentai | Sends a random vanilla hentai imageURL~ netorare | Wow, I won't even question your fetishes. loli | Things you shouldn't search for, that includes me maid | Maids, Maid Uniforms, etc, you know what maids are :3 masturbation | Solo Queue in CSGO! orgy | Group Lewd Acts